thetrackavl/dedi-management/UI-notes.md

 to do
 - test save button mapping presets and change via api possible?
-- test if we can change a dedi setting in player.json, then restart weekend to take effect (ie practice start time)
+- test if we can change a dedi setting in player.json, then restart weekend to take effect (ie practice start time) --- nope
 - add laps completed of total to race session on dedi card (ie 7 of 10)
 -